Analyse| Evaluate| Solve| Empower

 The energy transition demands strong public-private partnerships and commitment to a more sustainable future.

-With extensive and frontline experience across Governments, EU Institutions, Politicians, Private and Public Companies and Non-for-Profit Organisations ECEGA assists public and private institutions and businesses to design creative and powerful strategies for change and adjust to challenges and capitalise on evolving opportunities in a carbon-constrained world.
+With extensive and frontline experience across Governments, EU Institutions, Politicians, Private and Public Companies and Non-for-Profit Organisations ECEGA assists public and private institutions and businesses to design creative and powerful strategies for change, adjust to challenges, and capitalise on evolving opportunities in a carbon-constrained world.

 We analyse, evaluate, solve and empower - contact us today for a strategic discussion on how to deliver tangible outcomes for you and your organisation.

-• Public Policy and Sectoral Expertise: EU Regulatory Process and Procedure, Geopolitics, Energy Policy, Energy Transition, Oil&Gas, Shale, Bioenergy, Gender Mainstreaming
+• Public Policy and Sectoral Expertise: EU Regulatory Process and Procedure, Cross-commodity market trends, Geopolitics, Energy Policy, Energy Transition, Oil&Gas, Shale, Critical Raw Materials Hydrogen, Gender Mainstreaming

 • Forward Policy and Business Intelligence and Forecasting